binipringle/torts/_texts/2-casebriefs.md

 2. the victims were Scottish
 3. most parties were English or Scottish
 4. the complexity of the case would impose a heavy burden on an American court (applying both Scottish law and PA law might confuse the jury)

+Justice Thurgood writes that "The Court of Appeals' approach also poses substantial practical problems [because] at least where the foreign plaintiff named an American manufacturer as defendant, a court could not dismiss the case on grounds of *forum non conveniens* where dismissal might lead to an unfavorable change in law.
+The American courts, which are already extremely attractive to foreign plaintiffs, would become even more attractive.
+The flow of litigation into the United States would increase and further congest already crowded courts."

+"We do not hold that the possibility of an unfavorable change in law should never be a relevant consideration in a *forum non conveniens* inquiry.
+Of course, if the remedy provided by the alternative forum is so clearly inadequate or unsatisfactory that it is no remedy at all, the unfavorable change in law may be given substantial weight; the district court may conclude that dismissal would not be in the interests of justice.
+In these cases, however, the remedies that would be provided by the Scottish courts do not fall within this category"

 **Holding:** A change in substantive law alone is not a reason to dismiss a forum non convenience motion.